Don Garber: Media rights deals

 As MLS has grown in scope and popularity, the league's media rights deals have seen major increases.
 In 2014, the English-language rights to MLS and U.S. Soccer matches were sold to ESPN and FOX for $75 million per year for eight years.
 Univision won the Spanish-language rights for $15 million a year.
 The combined average rights fee of $90 million per year for eight years for ESPN, FOX and Univision represented a 500 percent increase from MLS’ previous broadcast deals, which averaged $18 million per year.

 MLS also signed new international TV agreements in 2015, including deals with Sky Sports, Eurosport and Globosat.

 In 2017, MLS sold rights to league games to networks in India, Australia and New Zealand.
 In total, MLS matches can be seen in more than 170 countries.

 MLS has also been at the forefront of innovation in media among global sports leagues.
 In 2017, Facebook signed a deal with MLS and Univision to stream at least 22 matches during the regular season and exclusively stream 40 “Matchday Live” shows with highlights and analysis.
 The games are streamed on the Facebook page of Univision Deportes and the shows are available on MLS’ Facebook page.
 In 2019 there are six MLS clubs with exclusive streaming partnerships outside of deals with regional sports networks.

+In 2023, MLS began the first of a ten-year partnership with Apple, reported to be worth $2.5 billion.
+The partnership includes MLS Season Pass, a subscription service for fans in over 100 countries that will feature every MLS game with no blackouts.
+SportsBusiness Journal called the partnership a “game changer for the sports media landscape.”

 Sponsors

 Furthering the league's financial well-being is the landmark decision to be the first professional sports league in North America to allow sponsor's names on the front of jerseys.
 Real Salt Lake signed the first agreement with XanGo in 2006 for an estimated $4–5 million over 4 years.
 Teams now generate multimillion-dollar sponsorships for their jersey-front sponsorships.
 Most jersey-front sponsorships run between $2 million – $5 million per year.
 MLS has announced that starting in 2020, the league will remove its logo from the right sleeve of jerseys, allowing teams to sell a 2.5-by-2.5-inch square ad to corporate partners.
 The new sponsorship opportunity will bring each team more than $1 million a year.

-In addition, major brands such as adidas, The Home Depot, Coca-Cola, Heineken, Audi, Johnson & Johnson, Continental Tire, Allstate, and Kellogg's have signed league-wide sponsorships and partnership renewals in recent years.
+In addition, major brands such as adidas, The Home Depot, Coca-Cola, Heineken, Audi, Johnson & Johnson, Continental Tire, Allstate, BODYARMOR, RBC Wealth Management, IHG Resorts and Hotels, and Kellogg's have signed league-wide sponsorships and partnership renewals in recent years.
+MLS entered the 2023 season with 33 major national sponsors.